-Best Data Visualization.
-An online, graphical presentation of data that communicates information clearly and efficiently.
-Examples of acceptable formats include, but are not limited to, infographics, interactive maps and charts, and dashboards.
-Consideration will be given to both aesthetic form and functionality.

-- Best Short Video.
-An online video of no more than 3 minutes that communicates information clearly and efficiently.
-Consideration will be given to both aesthetic form and functionality. - Best Short-Form Writing.
-A short-form article or blog post of no more than 2,000 words, published on the member's website or an external website, that explains and/or analyzes a governmental issue in a clear and accessible manner.
-Consideration will be given to form, style, and content. - Best Original Commentary.
-A short-form column or blog post of no more than 2,000 words, published on the member's website or an external website, that interprets and/or comments on a governmental issue in a clear and accessible manner.
+- Best Digital Communication.
+A graphical or audiovisual presentation of data that communicates information clearly and efficiently.
+Examples of acceptable formats include, but are not limited to, infographics, interactive maps and charts, dashboards, podcasts or video.
+Consideration will be given to both aesthetics and functionality. - Best Short-Form Writing.
+A short-form article, column, or blog post of no more than 2,000 words, published on the member's website or an external website, that explains, analyzes, and/or comments on a governmental issue in a clear and accessible manner.
 Consideration will be given to form, style, and content.